KerisBilah/Building/intentweave/IntentWeave.md

-## ⬡ Project Name: **IntentWeave**
+## ⬡ Project Name: IntentWeave

-> **IntentWeave** is a lightweight, trace-aware middleware for expressing, combining, and projecting test intentions in semantically coherent engineering systems.
+> IntentWeave is a lightweight, trace-aware middleware for expressing, combining, and projecting test intentions in semantically coherent engineering systems.

 The name reflects:

 - _intent_ (engineering purpose, tied to belief traceability),
 - _weaving_ (composability, design layering, constraint architecture),
-- and the architecture’s focus on **semantic traceability**.
+- and the architecture’s focus on semantic traceability.

 ## ⬡ Project Skeleton Structure